 - Physical therapists focus on helping you be able to keep moving around.

 - Occupational therapists help you keep doing things you are used to doing every day.

 The goals and treatments used by physical therapists and occupational therapists sometimes overlap, but there are some general differences.

 Physical Therapy for Rheumatoid Arthritis

 Physical therapy has one simple goal: keeping you moving.
 It will stimulate muscles, bones, and joints through exercise or other methods.
-The result is more strength, tone, and overall fitness.
+The result is more strength, tone, greater range of motion, and overall fitness.

 Physical therapists help you with joint function, muscle strength, and fitness level.
 They understand the mechanics of bones, joints, and muscles working together, the problems that can occur, and what to do about them.

 Working with a physical therapist is a good idea at any stage or severity of rheumatoid arthritis.